overte-org/overte-website/src/news/testnews2.md

 ---
-title: Testnews 1
+title: Testnews2
 subtitle:
 layout: news-post.njk
-summary: This is the summary for the testnews1
+summary: This is the summary for the testnews2
 teaserImage: teaser1.png

 author: